Flotchet/real-estate-price-prediction/README.md

 You can launch the main.py to get a simple user interface to launch the project or part of it.

-You can make or use the docker image from the deployment part
+You can make the docker image from the deployment part everything is ready for it

 You can also launch each part of the project independently or import part of the project as a library (part of the project are already capable of working on any kind of website or data)